ExecuteGraph runs graphs with user-specified settings and provides execution results and tracking details to output ports.

 If you want to start a graph which can live longer than the parent graph,

-graph is executed right after the previous one finished.
+- the next graph is executed right after the previous one finishes.

 This option allows to increment the number of simultaneously running graphs.